vaquarkhan/microservices-recipes-a-free-gitbook/chapters/07-security.md

 **Solution:**

 We will use Amazon DataZone (introduced in late 2023 and matured by 2025) as the Mesh Control Plane.
-We will configure Domain, Blueprints, and—crucially—Metadata Enforcement Rules to ensure governance compliance.
+We will configure Domain, Blueprints, and-crucially-Metadata Enforcement Rules to ensure governance compliance.

 #### Phase 1: Infrastructure as Code (Terraform)